KevinCarroll7737/kevincarroll7737.github.io/_posts/2019-08-14-R0-Pwnage-Linux-level2.markdown

 >  then the first user input has to be `root`

-Meh, it doesn't seem that hard......
-Let's try to provide this prgoram with everything it needs for the first two user inputs.
-Then just overflow the third one to overwrite the user variable with `root`.
+Meh, it doesn't seem that hard...
+Let's provide this prgoram with everything it needs for the first two user inputs.
+Then, simply overflow the third one, to overwrite the user variable with `root`.
 To do this, it is necessary to determine the memory address of the `user` variable.

-By using `gdb`, it is possible to see that this address is: `0xffffdc6c`
+By using `gdb`, it's possible to see that this address is: `0xffffdc6c`

 ```bash
 (gdb)